HuttleyLab/DiverseSeq/README.md

 <details>
 <summary> Warning -- backwards incompatible changes</summary>

-The Rust rewrite was accompanied by a swithc to using the Zarr storage format instead of HDF5.
+The Rust rewrite was accompanied by a switch to using the Zarr storage format instead of HDF5.
 The output file from `dvs prep` now has the suffix `.dvseqsz` instead of `.dvseq`. **Old-format files are not compatible with this version.**

 </details>